AthenZ/athenz/docs/zts_token_exchange_requirements.md

 - The token request must have the `requested_token_type` parameter set to `urn:ietf:params:oauth:token-type:id-access-token` or it's not specified (default)
-- The token request must have a subject_token parameter included with a valid ID/Access token and the `subject_token_type` parameter set to `urn:ietf:params:oauth:token-type:id-token`, `urn:ietf:params:oauth:token-type:id-access-token` or `urn:ietf:params:oauth:token-type:jwt`
+- The token request must have a subject_token parameter included with a valid ID/Access token and the `subject_token_type` parameter set to `urn:ietf:params:oauth:token-type:id_token`, `urn:ietf:params:oauth:token-type:id-access-token` or `urn:ietf:params:oauth:token-type:jwt`
 - The token request must have a valid `audience` parameter specified
 - The token request must have the `scope` parameter set to the list of roles being requested in the
   format: `{domainName}:role.{roleName} {domainName}:role.{roleName} ...`
-- The token request must have an actor_token parameter included with a valid ID/Access token and the `actor_token_type` parameter set to `urn:ietf:params:oauth:token-type:id-token`, `urn:ietf:params:oauth:token-type:id-access-token` or `urn:ietf:params:oauth:token-type:jwt`
+- The token request must have an actor_token parameter included with a valid ID/Access token and the `actor_token_type` parameter set to `urn:ietf:params:oauth:token-type:id_token`, `urn:ietf:params:oauth:token-type:id-access-token` or `urn:ietf:params:oauth:token-type:jwt`
 - The subject_token must have a valid `may_act` claim that includes a `sub` claim that matches the actor_token's subject